Killuah15/MERN-basic-boilerplate/README.md

 ## Misc

 Since i made this repo just for myself and i don't want to publish any NodeJS apps right now, i probably won't change the `npm build` command.
-However, of course you are free to implement your own build configs, etc. This repo exist to have a very basic and open boilerplate which can be extended, while already having at least a working app.
+However, of course you are free to implement your own build configs, etc.